fommil/fpmortals/manuscript/frontmatter.md

 redistribute this book and you can distribute your own version.
 That means you can print it, photocopy it, e-mail it, upload it to websites, change it, translate it, remix it, delete bits, and draw all over it.
-You can even sell it, although you should agree a royalty share with the author or you'll not be getting an xmas card.
+You can even sell it, although morally you should offer a royalty share with the author.

 This book is **Copyleft**: if you change the book and distribute your own version, you must also pass these freedoms to its recipients.